elecfreaks/learn-en/microbitKit/smart_home_kit/smart_home_case_10.md

 ---
 Connect the crash sensor to P1 port of the expansion board;
 Connect the rainbow LED to P2 port of the expansion board;
-Connect the soil moisture sensor to P1 of the expansion board.

 ![](./images/7ifVFg1.jpg)